 After provisioning the device at Thinger.io cloud, it is the moment to configure it in the Hardware device. there are many different hardware supports and communication technologies but Thinger.io allows using all of them:

-The most suitable devices to start working with Thinger.io are the ESP8266 or ESP32, we have a library for the Arduino framework that allows programing the first device in two minutes just following the next steps:
+The most suitable devices to start working with Thinger.io are the ESP8266 or ESP32.
+Our Thinger.io library for the Arduino framework allows programing the first device in two minutes just following the next steps:

-Going to "File>Examples>Thinger.io", open the example code that fix better for the PCB
+Going to "File>Examples>Thinger.io", open the example code that fits better with your board, i.e., ESP8266

-This example contains two simple resources to send and retrieve data from Thinger.io platform, however, it can be modified with many different functionalities that we have explained at the Firmware Coding section.
-After modifying the source code, just click upload button to flash the sketch and wait for the device connection.
+The basic example contains two simple resources to send and retrieve to your device, i.e., controlling a digital pin, or reading a value from the device.
+It can be modified with many different functionalities that we have explained at the Coding Guide section.
+After modifying the source code, just flash your device again and wait for the device connection.

 1) Create an HTTP device profile by selecting it in the "Device Type" when creating the device 2) Going to the device dashboard, create an HTTP device Callback 3) Create a device Access Token to authorize the device sending data to the platform 4) Introduce the HTTP request (API+TOKEN) into your device code or third party platform and start sending data to Thinger.io